Niravpatel129/React-CRUD-Employees-DB/README.md

 - Added Loading spinner for when the data becomes larger and the content takes a while to load
 - Updated API endpoints and cleaned up the server code a bit, (ideally would like to do more but not nessarcry for this scale of project in my oppinion)
 - Added some CSS to make it look "better", considered using SCSS but didn't think it was needed for this scale.
+- Added stopPropagation for delete and click to update

 ## Hosted on Heroku at: